Labour MP mugged by phone-snatching gang on way back to London flat

 “I was walking to the shop,” Mr Webb said.

-“I say, they grab my arm to stop me … and then off they went,” he said.
+“They grab my arm to stop me… and then off they went,” he said.

 He suspects the group must have seen him using his new iPhone, noticed he was on his own and managed to catch him off-guard.